Owning sustainability, why the many should help the few

 - Little or no analysis of strategic context or apparent recognition that social and environmental issues will affect the business

-- Greater focus upon charitable activities and staff volunteering than issues related to core business activities – those that should be considered as important or material
+- Greater focus upon charitable activities and staff volunteering than issues related to core business activities

 - Little evidence of use of standards or strategic step-by-step approaches to sustainability management